-It is easy to get the two terms confused – and in most conversations, we end up talking about them as if they were the same thing.
-Privacy and Security may have some things in common, but are actually quite different concepts.
-Security can best be thought of a form of defense.
+Data security and privacy, It is easy to get the two terms confused – and in most conversations, we end up talking about them as if they were the same thing.
+Security and Privacy may have some things in common but are actually quite different concepts.
+Security can best be thought of as a form of defense.
 Privacy is more about control and the freedom to make decisions about what you want to reveal.

 At no time in the past has this difference been laid out more starkly, than it has been recently with the debate about the NSA’s ability to collect information about individuals and businesses.
-The government’s claim is that the loss of privacy is justified to ensure greater security, and the question everyone is asking is whether that tradeoff is justified.
-Clearly, here’s a situation where privacy and security are at odds with each other.
+The government’s claim is that the loss of privacy is justified to ensure greater security, and the question everyone is asking is whether that trade-off is justified.
+Clearly, here’s a situation where data security and privacy are at odds with each other.

-But it would be wrong to think that the tradeoff is always about Privacy and Security.
+But it would be wrong to think that the tradeoff is always about Data security and privacy.
 Many times Privacy ends up getting traded off for cost or convenience – many times without our knowledge.

 One common argument that a lot of privacy advocates encounter is that privacy matters only to people who are secretive or have something to hide.
 In fact, Google’s then CEO Eric Schmidt infamously once said “if you have something that you don’t want anybody to know, then you shouldn’t be doing it in the first place”.